-Dental cleanings are allowed during pregnancy
+Dental cleanings are allowed, in fact encouraged, during pregnancy

-It’s best to try to squeeze in a single dental cleaning during these 9 months.
-The ideally trimester for getting your dental cleaning is the second one.
-You child develops the least during this trimester which makes it safer to seek treatment.
-Additionally, getting treatment midway during your gestation period reduces the time in between your dental cleanings by cutting it in the middle.
+Not only are you allowed to get a cleaning during pregnancy, but it’s actually encouraged to do so, especially if your gums are bleeding more than they normally do.
+If your gums are bleeding or if you’ve been diagnosed with gum disease in the past, going for over nine months without receiving a dental cleaning could harm your teeth.
+It’s best to try and squeeze in a dental cleaning during these 9 months.
+The ideal time for your cleaning is the second trimester.
+Your child develops the least during this trimester which makes it safer to get treatment.
+Additionally, a cleaning midway during your gestation period reduces the time in between your dental cleanings by cutting it right in half.

 Dealing with a bad toothache for several months may not be as easy as you think!

-You are allowed to seek dental treatment during pregnancy if you follow protocol
+You CAN seek dental treatment during pregnancy.

-There’s a specific protocol to seeing your dentist for emergency toothache during pregnancy.
-You must follow these steps correctly if you want to get actual treatment.
-Otherwise chances are your dentist will refer you right back to your primary care or OB/GYN without giving you any actual treatment.
-Here is the check list of what’s required before you seek treatment:
+There’s a specific protocol for seeking emergency dental treatment during pregnancy.
+You must follow these steps correctly if you want to receive treatment, otherwise chances are your dentist will refer you right back to your physician without rendering any actual treatment.
+Here is the check list of what’s required before seeking dental treatment during pregnancy:

-Obtain a medical clearance letter
+Obtain a medical clearance letter in advance

-Take extra precaution during your appointment
+Take extra precautions during your appointment

 If you and your dentist follow proper protocol, there are minimal risks to seeking dental treatment during pregnancy.
 Here are some hints on what you and your dentist need to pay attention to during treatment throughout your pregnancy period: